3110 W. Agawan Street, Tampa, FL 33629

 About Jones Architecture

 Jones Architecture is a residential design firm serving the Tampa, Sarasota, and Winter Park areas.
-The firm is lead by Gregory A. Jones, AIA, LEED AP.
-Jones received his Bachelor of Architecture from Auburn University and is on the National Council of Architectural Registration Board.
+At its helm is Gregory A. Jones, who received his Bachelor of Architecture from Auburn University and is on NCARB.
 Jones began his career practicing architecture in Colorado and later came to Tampa in 1991.
-He previously worked at Chancey Design Partnership, where he helped grow the company from four employees to over 60 during his 20 years there.
+He previously worked at Chancey Design Partnership, where he helped grow the company from four employees to over 60 during his two-decade tenure there.
 In 2010, Greg founded Jones Architecture to offer innovative solutions to individuals and companies through authentic, enduring design that enhances the community and emphasizes sustainability.
-Jones Architecture’s work has been awarded the Best of Houzz Awards for their design work in 2015 and 2016.
-The firm’s portfolio includes a long list of custom-designed, single-family homes, working with high-profile clients in the business world and with professional athletes.
+The firm’s portfolio includes a long list of custom-designed, single-family homes for high-profile clients in the business world and professional athletes.
+It has had the privilege of being recognized for its work and is a proud recipient of a gold award from the Best in American Living Awards.

 Jones Architecture was the architect of record for the single-family “South Frankland Residence” in Tampa.
 Inspired by European architecture, the single-family home features open kitchen, dining, and living areas organized to take advantage of views to the Palma Ceia golf course.
 The main living level also includes a guest room, home office, and master suite.
 The second floor contains the family bedrooms, a gym, and game room.
 Another residential project was the “Siesta Key Residence” in Sarasota, Florida.
 Located on a classic Gulf-front lot, the home is divided into three gable-roofed pavilions that are oriented towards giving the best views of the Gulf of Mexico.
 The central living pavilion contains open living and dining areas, which encourage family gathering.
 This area is contained by large expanses of glass and protected by deep porches, ensuring the interior spaces are flooded with natural light.